dotnet/docs-maui/docs/user-interface/graphics/windingmodes.md

 The <xref:Microsoft.Maui.Graphics.WindingMode> enumeration defines `NonZero` and `EvenOdd` members.
 Each member represents a different algorithm for determining whether a point is in the fill region of an enclosed area.

 > [!NOTE]
-> The `ClipPath` method has an overload that enables a <xref:Microsoft.Maui.Graphics.WindingMode> argument to be specified.
+> The <xref:Microsoft.Maui.Graphics.ICanvas.ClipPath%2A> method has an overload that enables a <xref:Microsoft.Maui.Graphics.WindingMode> argument to be specified.
 By default, this argument is set to `WindingMode.NonZero`.

 ## NonZero